edge-cloud/www.edge-cloud.net/_posts/2022-07-19-hands-on-with-aws-byoip.md

 ### Advertise the address space

-Now we are almost done and as a last step need to instruct AWS to advertise the BYOIP CIDR from the AWS region into which the address space was provisioned.
+Wwe are almost done and as a last step need to instruct AWS to advertise the BYOIP CIDR from the AWS region into which the address space was provisioned.
 This is done via the AWS CLI command ```aws ec2 advertise-byoip-cidr --cidr <cidr> --region <region>```.

 The result would look like this: